richelbilderbeek/nextflow_error_1/README.md

-# nextflow_error_1
+# nextflow_example_4

-Repository to reproduce the Nextflow error 'Invalid Option: -ue'
+This repository started out to reproduce the Nextflow error 'Invalid Option: -ue'.
+In the end, it fixed itself.